the-gabe-mcdermott/ArduinoUnoDemoLibrary/README.txt

 			You can type in the relative path to the folder, or use the file navigator provided to select the folder.

-			Close the properties pane
+			Close the properties window

-			You may now include any of the files in the demo you wish.

-			Ex:
-				#include "ButtonToggleLedDemo.h"
+	3)	Include into your project main

-			The quickest way to start actually using the code is to checkout the functions found in:
+			The quickest way to start actually using the code is to use the functions found in:
 				"ButtonToggleLedDemo."

 			I recomend you also read/use the simple test framework found at: